DinoK92/Module-21_Advanced-Solidity/README.md

 ### Setup Instructions

 1. Clone the project repository to your local machine and navigate into the project directory.
+2. Install the necessary Node.js dependencies specified in the project's `package.json` file.
-2. Launch Ganache to initiate a local blockchain instance.
+3. Launch Ganache to initiate a local blockchain instance.
-3. Use Remix Online IDE to compile the smart contracts ensuring they are ready for deployment.
+4. Use Remix Online IDE to compile the smart contracts ensuring they are ready for deployment.
-4. Deploy the contracts onto your local blockchain using Remix IDE's.
+5. Deploy the contracts onto your local blockchain using Remix IDE's.

 ## Usage